pavelhusa/Scaleit/README.md

 minor chord {0, 3, 7, 12, 15, 19, 24, 27, 31, 36, 39, 43}

+#### Custom scale
+It can interpret incoming parameters customScale[0-11] as halftones, the range is from 0 (base tone) to 48, so almost four octaves.

 ### [Oscillator engine](libs/synthEngine.lib)
 Oscillators are shared within all *synth.dsp files.
 Currently sawtooth, sine, triangle and square with noise is awailable.
 Also basic ASR envelope is handled here.